 kubectl create namespace document-engine

-If you want, you can make it the default namespace in the current context:
+To set it as the default namespace in the current context, run:

 Terminal window

-If you do that, you won’t have to add -n document-engine to the commands below.
+If you do this, you won’t need to add -n document-engine to the commands below.

 Terminal window